karenpayneoregon/ef-core-6-tips/ModelCommentsApp/readme.md

 If using EF Core 5, see the project EntityCore5Exensions which will not work with EF Core 6.

+:small_blue_diamond: Think of comments for properties for providing information to your applicaton from labels to other useful details.

 ## Setting up property comments

 For this example there are two models, `Book` and `Category`, in the DbContext, `OnModelCreating` we setup properties with comments as follows.